fierceoj/ShonyDanza/scan_results/README.md

-This is an empty directory where on-demand scan results will be saved.
+This is an empty directory where on-demand scan results will be saved for the user.